aresnake/ATHENA/README.md

 ## Run the Blender bridge
 - Headless: `blender.exe --factory-startup --background --python src/athena_mcp/blender_bridge/provider_http.py`
 - UI session: `blender.exe --factory-startup --python src/athena_mcp/blender_bridge/provider_http.py`
 - The bridge hosts `http://127.0.0.1:8765` with `/health` and `/exec` endpoints and executes requests on Blender's main thread via a timer + queue.
+The HTTP server runs in a background daemon thread so the Blender UI stays responsive; requests wait briefly for results and return a timeout error if the main thread does not complete in time.

 ## Verify with PowerShell
 ```powershell